chrisglein/chrisglein.github.io/rum-runner/rules.md

 <p style="min-height: 150px;">
 <img class="card" src="rulebook/hazard_example1.png" width="250px" height="150px" style="float: left; margin-right: 10px;"/>
 Now that the crown is done raising hazards, the raiding party faces them.
-They start with the outermost hazard from the island, <i>Privateers</i>.
+They start with the outermost hazard from the island, <em>Privateers</em>.
 This hazard has 3 choices: 2 combat ⚔️⚔️, pay 4 🟡, or trash a crew 🪝.
 The raiding party only has 1 ⚔️, so they can't pay the first cost.
 They only have 3 🟡, so they can't pay the second cost.
 They have 3 raiding crew 🪝 that they could choose from for the third cost, so they must choose that option.
-They decide to pay the third cost by trashing <i>Peg-Leg Paul</i> to their discard pile.
+They decide to pay the third cost by trashing <em>Peg-Leg Paul</em> to their discard pile.
 Now that the hazard is faced, they removes 1 🟡 from the card (leaving 1 🟡 still on the card).
 </p>

 As that there are no more crew on that _Longboat_, it is no longer considered part of the raiding party, leaving the _Sloop_ to continue on alone.
 The next hazard would be the _Reef_, but it's face-down so it's skipped.